daleghent/nina/CONTRIBUTING.md

    Required changes that might be requested during this phase have to be implemented.
    Once this is done, the pull request can be merged.

+<a name="contributing-code-coding-rules"></a>
 ## Coding rules

 * Always be backwards compatible when having some major rework of a module (e.g. settings change)
 * Follow clean code guidelines.
 There are many resources about this topic available online.
 * Try to unit test your code

+<a name="contributing-code-branching-model"></a>
 ## Branching model

 This project is utilizing a standard git flow where it has the following branches
 * master: all officially released code
-* hotfix/&lt;hotfixname&gt;: used to fix critical issues inside master
+* hotfix//&lt;hotfixname&gt;: used to fix critical issues inside master
-* release/&lt;version&gt;: when preparing a release with new features a temporary release branch is created for that new release
+* release//&lt;version&gt;: when preparing a release with new features a temporary release branch is created for that new release
-* bugfix/&lt;bugfixname&gt;: issues that are found during a release will be fixed here
+* bugfix//&lt;bugfixname&gt;: issues that are found during a release will be fixed here
 * develop: a general develop branch that will contain unreleased new features
-* feature/&lt;featurename&gt;: new features that will be developed and merged to the develop branch
+* feature//&lt;featurename&gt;: new features that will be developed and merged to the develop branch

 [A more in-depth guide about this model can be found here](https://nvie.com/posts/a-successful-git-branching-model/)

+<a name="contributing-code-versioning"></a>
 ## Versioning in N.I.N.A.

 N.I.N.A. utilizes the versioning scheme MAJOR.MINOR.PATCH.CHANNEL|BUILDNRXXX